uma-pi1/kge/README.md

  - [sparse_tucker3_relation_embedder](kge/model/sparse_tucker3_relation_embedder.yaml)

 All the models use the Lookup Embedder as entity embedder by default and most of the models also as relation embedder.
 Tucker3 Relation Embedder or Sparse Tucker3 Relation Embedder are used as relation embedder in the RelationalTucker3 model.
 The projection embedder can be used as relation embedder in the Sparse Diagonal Rescal Model.

-##### Training configurations
-In training one can choose between 1toN Training and Negative Sampling.
-TODO: Add short description

-##### Model Validation/Selection configurations during Training
-One can choose after how many epochs to validate.
-Further the metric as well as early stopping criterions can be specified.
-As default evaluation, mean_reciprocal_rank_filtered is used.

-##### Configurations for evaluation jobs
-One can choose on which data to evaluate (valid or test) and which Evaluation type/metric to use.
-The following metrics are implemented:

-- Entity Ranking
-	- Mean Rank
-	- Mean Reciprocal Rank
-	- Hits@k (1, 3, 10, 50, 100, 200, 300, 400, 500, 1000)
-- Triple Classification
-	- Accuracy
-	- Precision
-TODO: Add short description

-##### Hyperparameter search configurations
-Implemented Methods for hyperparameter search:
-- Manual Search: Manually define configurations to search over
-- Grid Search: Define parameters and an array of Grid-search values
-- Ax Search: Dynamic search job that picks configurations using ax